 Read next: Our favourite power banks for long journeys

 The issue we have with comfort is that the seats are a little stiff – this isn’t a problem if you’re going on a short trip but can cause a bit of lower back pain on longer exertions.

-As for cabin noise, the Jazz is surprisingly well insulated from the exterior environment, and while its e-CVT transmission can be heard trashing away at the front of the cabin, it’s nowhere near as loud as its larger sibling, the HR-V.
+As for cabin noise, the Jazz is surprisingly well insulated from the exterior environment, and while its engine can be heard trashing away at the front of the cabin, it’s nowhere near as loud as its larger sibling, the HR-V.

 Read next: New Honda HR-V review: Best hybrid SUV?

 This brings us to performance, where its hybrid powertrain outputs 107 hp (80 kW) of power and 253 Nm of torque; similar to that of the larger Honda HR-V, which shares a similar engine and a dual-motor configuration.
 We had the Jazz e:HEV tested from 0-60mph in 9 seconds using Racelogic’s Vbox Sport.
 Top speed is rated at 108mph.